nightscout/cgm-remote-monitor/README.md

   Speech synthesis plugin.
 When enabled, speaks out the blood glucose values, IOB and alarms.
 Note you have to set the LANGUAGE setting on the server to get all translated alarms.

 ##### `cors` (CORS)
-  Enabled [CORS](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing) so other websites can make request to your Nightscout site, uses these extended settings:
+  Enabled [CORS](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing) so other websites can make a request to your Nightscout site, uses these extended settings:
-  * `CORS_ALLOW_ORIGIN` (`*`) - The list of sites that are allow to make requests
+  * `CORS_ALLOW_ORIGIN` (`*`) - The list of sites that are allowed to make requests

 ##### `dbsize` (Database Size)
   Show size of Nightscout Database, as a percentage of declared available space or in MiB.

   Many deployments of Nightscout use free tier of MongoDB Atlas on Heroku, which is limited in size.
-After some time, as volume of stored data grows, it may happen that this limit is reached and system is unable to store new data.
-This plugin provides pill that indicates size of Database and shows (when configured) alarms regarding reaching space limit.
+After some time, as the volume of stored data grows, it may happen that this limit is reached and system is unable to store new data.
+This plugin provides pill that indicates size of the Database and shows (when configured) alarms regarding reaching space limit.

-  **IMPORTANT:** This plugin can only check how much space database already takes, _but cannot infer_ max size available on server for it.
+  **IMPORTANT:** This plugin can only check how much space the database already takes, _but cannot infer_ max size available on server for it.
 To have correct alarms and realistic percentage, `DBSIZE_MAX` need to be properly set - according to your mongoDB hosting configuration.

-  **NOTE:** This plugin rely on db.stats() for reporting _logical_ size of database, which may be different than _physical_ size of database on server.
-It may work for free tier of MongoDB on Atlas, since it calculate quota according to logical size too, but may fail for other hostings or self-hosted database with quota based on physical size.
+  **NOTE:** This plugin relies on db.stats() for reporting _logical_ size of database, which may be different than _physical_ size of the database on server.
+It may work for free tier of MongoDB on Atlas, since it calculates quota according to logical size too, but may fail for other hostings or self-hosted database with quota based on physical size.

   **NOTE:** MongoDB Atlas quota is for **all** databases in cluster, while each instance will get only size of **its own database only**.
 It is ok when you only have **one** database in cluster (most common scenario) but will not work for multiple parallel databases.
-In such case, spliting known quota equally beetween databases and setting `DBSIZE_MAX` to that fraction may help, but wont be precise.
+In such case, splitting known quota equally between databases and setting `DBSIZE_MAX` to that fraction may help, but won't be precise.

   All sizes are expressed as integers, in _Mebibytes_ `1 MiB == 1024 KiB == 1024*1024 B`

   * `DBSIZE_MAX` (`496`) - Maximal allowed size of database on your mongoDB server, in MiB.
-You need to adjust that value to match your database hosting limits - default value is for standard Heroku mongoDB free tier.
+You need to adjust that value to match your database hosting limits - default value is for the standard Heroku mongoDB free tier.
   * `DBSIZE_WARN_PERCENTAGE` (`60`) - Threshold to show first warning about database size.
-When database reach this percentage of `DBSIZE_MAX` size - pill will show size in yellow.
+When database reach this percentage of `DBSIZE_MAX` size - will show size in yellow.
-  * `DBSIZE_URGENT_PERCENTAGE` (`75`) - Threshold to show urgent warning about database size.
-When database reach this percentage of `DBSIZE_MAX` size, it is urgent to do backup and clean up old data.
-At this percentage info pill turns red.
+  * `DBSIZE_URGENT_PERCENTAGE` (`75`) - Threshold to show an urgent warning about database size.
+When database reaches this percentage of `DBSIZE_MAX` size, it is urgent to do backup and clean up old data.
+At this percentage, info pill turns red.
   * `DBSIZE_ENABLE_ALERTS` (`false`) - Set to `true` to enable notifications about database size.
   * `DBSIZE_IN_MIB` (`false`) - Set to `true` to display size of database in MiB-s instead of default percentage.

-  This plugin should be enabled by default, if needed can be diasabled by adding `dbsize` to the list of disabled plugins, for example: `DISABLE="dbsize"`.
+  This plugin should be enabled by default if needed can be disabled by adding `dbsize` to the list of disabled plugins, for example: `DISABLE="dbsize"`.

 #### Extended Settings
   Some plugins support additional configuration using extra environment variables.
 These are prefixed with the name of the plugin and a `_`.
 For example setting `MYPLUGIN_EXAMPLE_VALUE=1234` would make `extendedSettings.exampleValue` available to the `MYPLUGIN` plugin.